AdobeDocs/mix-modeler.en/help/harmonize-data/dataset-rules.md

 ---
 title: Dataset rules
-description: Learn how to define dataset rules to use as part of harmonizing your data in Adobe Mix Modeler.
+description: Learn how to define dataset rules to use as part of harmonizing your data in Mix Modeler.
 feature: Harmonized Data, Dataset Rules
 ---

 # Dataset rules

-Dataset rules assist you in mapping your harmonized fields with fields from the data you ingested in Adobe Mix Modeler.
+Dataset rules assist you in mapping your harmonized fields with fields from the data you ingested in Mix Modeler.

 * For aggregate data that you ingested in Adobe Experience Platform, you map one or more of the available dataset fields to the appropriate harmonized fields.
 * For event data, you can individually map one or more harmonized fields to fields from the dataset, directly or using conditions.